 Furnaces are rated annually based on how well they convert gas into heat, and this rating is reflected in an Annual Fuel Utilization Efficiency or AFUE score.
 The higher the AFUE rating, the higher the energy efficiency.
 This higher AFUE rating will save you money in the future with energy bills through energy savings.

 High AFUE or Efficiency of the Gas Furnace

 Don’t overlook the details.
 When perusing gas furnace technical reviews, there are seemingly endless features to compare between models.
-Some of these add-ons are unnecessary, but there are certain key features like a variable-speed blowers and two-stage furnaces that are worth spending the money on.
-It’s also important to look at the warranty, as low efficiency models have shorter, less comprehensive warranties than more premium models.
+Some of these add-ons are unnecessary, but there are certain key features like variable-speed blowers and two-stage furnaces that are worth spending the money on.
+It’s also important to look at the warranty, as low-efficiency models have shorter, less comprehensive warranties than more premium models.

 Since it’s a big investment, a good warranty on your new furnace may make or break your decision.